Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Fall Clean Up, Bike Rodeo, Walk to School Day, all Family events (Literacy, Math, STEAM).
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Fall Clean Up, Bike Rodeo, Walk to School Day, all Family Engagement Workshops (Literacy, Math, STEAM).

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as mentoring, tutoring, shelving books, support classroom activities.